yangshutingg/dse4231/README.md

 ### Objectives:

-1. Compare the performance of ML models (e.g., LASSO, Random Forest, Gradient Boosting Machines) with traditional logit regression models.
+1. Compare the performance of models (IPW, DML, DR, CF) with OLS causal mediation model.
-2. Use **profit-based portfolio strategies** to evaluate the practical utility of market state predictions.
-3. Identify key economic and financial predictors across different forecast horizons (short, medium, and long-term).
+2. Identify total, direct and indirect treatment effects of the Job Corps program for males and females.

 ---